Dealing with New Job Stress

 Stress and performance at work are related.
 An optimum level of stress will give you sharpened senses, heightened cognitive and physical abilities, and enhance overall performance.
 Too much stress can have a detrimental impact on your overall performance, reducing your ability to learn and think clearly, while too little stress reduces motivation.
 In this way, it is important to be able to get a handle on your stress so that you can cope, and even flourish, with learning a new job, and meeting new people.

 Those Who Are Most Vulnerable to New Job Stress

 A new job is stressful at any time, but even more so if you have been out of work for a while, have unstructured routines or have a physical, medical or mental health condition.
-A 2015 Back2Work study asked participants who had been assessed as having a physical, medical or mental-health condition, what they were most stressed about when starting a new job.
+A recent study conducted by The Better Health Generation asked participants who had been assessed as having a physical, medical or mental-health condition, what they were most stressed about when starting a new job.